By Dave Scott

 Sheering tool dimensions - 7/8” x 6”

 With a little practice I am sure you will find flintkapping to be a rewarding and pleasant pursuit!
+You can knap blades to use a wilderness survival knife and arrowheads for a survival bow and arrow set.

 For more information on flint knapping tools and techniques I recommend the following books: